Hikes in Floyd County can range from panicky to picnicky.

 By R. Wells

 One fairly new and still-developing asset in Floyd County’s is Chantilly Farm.
-An all-purpose venue, it extends generously into the woods from Franklin Pike some miles from Downtown Floyd.
+An all-purpose venue, it extends generously into the woods from Franklin Pike SE, six miles from The Stoplight.
 In 2013 a large screen was set up on the grounds for the premiere of House of Good and Evil, directed by David Mun and written by Blu de Golyer, son-in-law of Bill and Ginny Gardner.
 Headlights crawled onto the site for an hour and a half before the movie started.
 As the protagonist suffered dramatically and spookily, twinkles began to appear in the blackness above, but as the plot wound toward its climax, a knot of lightning began to reveal clouds on the horizon.
 When onscreen ambulance lights flashed, rain began to fall, and a stream of taillights climbed redly up the hill.

 A warm day separated the halves of August.
 The sky also split in two, northern azure managing to hold off southern gray.
 Partly because of the temperature, the hiking club informally amended its charter to include stops for botanical observation.
 When friend Ralph Roe and I lingered near a robust bull-thistle plant, he recalled that one of his jobs on the farm in Upstate New York was to cut these.
-He has evidently kept his accent: one day, on a bench in front of the Country Store, he was joined by a local man who asked, in a tone of friendly curiosity, “Where did you learn to talk like that?”
+He has evidently kept his Northern accent: one day, on a bench in front of the Country Store, he was joined by a local man who asked, in a tone of friendly curiosity, “Where did you learn to talk like that?”

 We valued the shade partly created by a row of trees and shrubs that paralleled an invisible trickle and a vestigial barbed-wire fence.
 Ralph spoke of a hammock and beer.
 Again in the sunlight, the group identified wild cherry and dogwood trees as well as a wildflower called “heal-all,” ironically sinister in Robert Frost’s poem “Design” but today medicinal to the soul.
 We also admired a few varieties of butterfly and noticed that one of the insects had spread its wings between a bloom and us as if “Look at Me!”
 One hiker did exclaim “Look!”
 For toward the western sun, a wisp of rainbow had evidently blown astray as an iridescent cloud.